developerforce/Force.com-Toolkit-for-Jasper/README.md

 * By JasperSettings, click ‘Manage’

-* Add a new organization default setting containing your Jasper username, password, API license key and server.
+* Add a new organization default setting containing your Jasper username, password, API license key, server and Push API Shared Secret.
 You can find your API license key and server by logging into Jasper Control Center and clicking Resources | API Integration.
 Your API license key and server will be shown in the top left of the page.
+You can set the Push API Shared Secret in the account details under Admin.
+If you can't set the shared secret in Jasper Control Center and it appears to be blank, then leave the default value `default` in the field in Salesforce.

 NOTE - the settings may be displayed in alphabetical order - password above username!